caglarcem/Angular-Passport-Auth-SIO/README.md

 - I use the database for local authentication (see \Server\Models\User.js)
 - socket.js uses the authenication credentials to bring only the data for logged in user.
 See \Server\socket.js and  Usage
 - I will refactor this code asap to make it more efficient
+-
+- After installing copy the ADJUSTER.GDB database to desired directory, make sure firebird service is running
+- and change path in the server\modes.  server / models / cfg / cfg.json

 Usage
 =====